Skip to content

 Note: The preceding policy attaches to all indexes for the index pattern that you add to the policy.

-To attach the ISM policy to the index, use the following API call:
+To attach an ISM policy to the index, run the following command:

 "policy_id": "your_policy_id"